 Well-priced fire to boot.
 Trentodoc I see you.

 Update: just realized I reviewed this before but that was in relation to pairing with pizza.
 Which is fabulous at.
-But love it solo too! — a month ago
+But love it solo too! — 3 years ago